metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 ### Case 8: Troubleshooting

-- `Use Get-NetadApter` and `Get-NetIPInterface` to gather hidden adapter info
+- `Use Get-NetadApter`, `Get-NetIPConfiguration` and `Get-NetIPInterface` to gather hidden adapter info
 - Use `-InterfaceAlias` instead of `-InterfaceType` when defining firewall rule
 - See [PowerShellCommands.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/PowerShellCommands.md)
 and [Links.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/Links.md)
-for details
+for details.
+- Module ComputerInfo now implements functions for this purpose, see also Test-Virtual.ps1

 ### Case 8: Audit result

+- Even after creating sample test rules based on InterfaceAlias some packets are dropped
+- Interfaces for different IP version share same interface alias, which could be the cause of failure
+- It's not possible to create rules based on adapters which are not configured for IP, hidden, virtual or what ever doesn't matter, adapter must have IP address but doesn't have to be connected to network.
-- TODO: additional investigation needed.
+- Additional investigation is needed.